Coconut Macaroons Recipe

 Simple & Quick – just a handful of ingredients and no condensed milk.

-Perfect Texture – chewy inside, lightly crisp on the edges.
+Perfect Texture – chewy inside, lightly crisp on the edges just like my no-butter chocolate chip cookies!

 Customizable – dip, drizzle, or mix in chocolate, nuts, or dried fruit.